framely/community/docs/guide/build-simple-chatbot.md

 - We assume that you have finished [clone a simple chatbot](clone-simple-chatbot.md), so you get a better understanding of what to build.

 ## Create a project
 You can create a chatbot under any organization, following these steps:
 1. Within an organization, in the upper right corner of the project area, click **Create** and select **Create chatbot**.
 2. In the pop-up window, complete the form for chatbot basic settings.
 For this simple chatbot, you only need to fill in the following three fields:
    - **Project label**: the unique identifier for the chatbot.
 Type a short, memorable label for your chatbot.
 We suggest using a lowercase label.
-For example, "*PingPong*".
+For example, "*pingpong*".
    - **Region**: where you want to deploy this chatbot.
 Ideally, it should be close to your users.
    - **Languages**: the languages your chatbot supports, you can add multiple languages.
 Multilingual chatbots assume you deliver the same service to each user in their native languages.
 3. Click **Create**.